 - Representing a leading television broadcaster in an industry-wide multi-district antitrust putative class action litigation regarding broadcast television spot advertising, as well as the resolution of a related DOJ Antitrust Division investigation concerning the alleged exchange of competitively sensitive information.

 - Representing Bio-Rad Technologies as defendant in antitrust counterclaims related to patent infringement cases.

-Mr. Rivas is also involved in the Firm’s pro bono program, representing a social security applicant in New York federal court and regularly working on intake matters with the Innocence Project.
+Mr. Rivas is also involved in the Firm’s pro bono program, representing a San Francisco resident in a civil rights action against the City and County of San Francisco and individual San Francisco police officers.
+He has worked on intake matters with the Innocence Project and represented a social security applicant in New York federal court, ultimately securing a favorable court ruling on a motion for judgment on the pleadings.
 He is an active member of the Latinos@Weil diversity initiative.